William-Robert-Robertson/WildCamera/README.md

 - **Data Communication** Wi-Fi (preferred) or Bluetooth for video, photo and data download to a laptop within range.
 - **Wakeup Communication** Low power protocol e.g. Matter IoT, Bluetooth LE, Zigbee or sub-1GHz IEEE 802.15.4 to send wake-up signal to waken up WiFi above.
 - **Power Supply** solar panel(s), external power source.
-- **Battery** Li or LiFePO4 for high temperatures, PbA for lower temperatures.
+- **Battery** Li-Ion for moderate temperatures, LiFePO4 provides power down to -20 °C and can be charged down to 0 °C, PbA for lower temperatures.

 ---